duckafire/LIM/docs/flags-instructions.md

 	<li id="action-1"><code>-r | --replace</code>: specify that, if already exist a file with the same name of the, output file must be replaced.</li>
 	<li id="action-2"><code>-n | --name</code>: specify that the next argument is the output file name.
 One argument (output file name) is required after it.</li>
 	<li id="action-3"><code>-nh | --no-header</code>: specific that the file "header.lim" must be ignored.</li>
-	<li id="action-4"><code>-us | --until-stage</code>: specific that the compaction process must run until a specific stage.
-One number between 1-5 is required after it.</li>
 </ul>

 <br>